 Undergraduate Financial Aid Award Process

-California University of Pennsylvania lets you know the types and amount of financial aid you are eligible to receive through our process for financial aid award notification.
+California University of Pennsylvania lets you know the types and amount of financial aid you are eligible to receive through our process for undergraduate financial aid award notification.

 Here's how the awarding process works for various types of undergraduate students:

 - First-time freshmen and transfer students: If you are beginning at Cal U in the fall term, a financial aid award letter will be mailed to your permanent address.
 First-time freshmen and transfer students will obtain access to VIP, the Vulcan Information Portal, from the Office of Admissions shortly after being accepted.
 The information included within your financial aid award package, mailed to your permanent address, is the same as the information that's available on VIP.